borgbase/ansible-role-borgbackup/README.md

 - `borg_exclude_from`: Read exclude patterns from one or more separate named files, one pattern per line.
 - `borg_ssh_command`: Command to use instead of just "ssh".
 This can be used to specify ssh options.
 - `borg_encryption_passcommand`: The standard output of this command is used to unlock the encryption key.

+### Optional Arguments for [BorgBase.com](https://www.borgbase.com) repository auto creation
+- `create_repo`: Whether to let the role create the repository for the server.
+Default: False
+- `bb_email`: Your [BorgBase.com](https://www.borgbase.com) login email.
+- `bb_password`: Your [BorgBase.com](https://www.borgbase.com) login password.
+Should probably be prompted for at start of playbook.
+- `bb_region`: Which region the backups should be saved in.
+Choice: "eu" or "us".
+- `bb_new_sshkey`: Whether to use the automatically created SSH_key.
+Default: True
+- `bb_sshkey`: If there is a key already available on [BorgBase.com](https://www.borgbase.com) that should be used, it can be set with this variable.
+The key needs to be exactly the same, including key-comment.
+- `bb_append`: Should the permission of the newly created repository be append only?
+Default: True
+- `bb_quota`: To use a quota for the Server.
+Default: False
+- `bb_quota_size`: Will need to be set if `bb_quota` is set to True.
+In Gigabyte.
+- `bb_alertdays`: After how many days of no backup activity should alerts be sent out?
+Defaults to off.
+- `bb_repo_name`: What name the created repository should have.
+Defaults to the inventory_hostname.

 ## Example Playbook